kyma-project/kyma/docs/06-modules/README.md

 # Kyma Modules

 > [!CAUTION] This is the open-source documentation for the Kyma project.
-If you are a managed offering user of SAP BTP, Kyma runtime, see [Kyma's Modular Approach](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?version=Cloud) on SAP Help Portal.
+If you are a managed offering user of **SAP BTP, Kyma runtime**, see [Kyma's Modular Approach](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?version=Cloud) on SAP Help Portal.

 Classic Kyma offered a fixed set of preconfigured components whose development rhythm was synchronized and determined by the release schedule.